2025-01-11 Paul Bierman – When the Ice is Gone

 Cold War Science and Engineering Today Reveals Greenland’s Fragility in an Overheating Climate

-Greenland, a remote Arctic Island, holds in its ice enough water to raise sea level over six meters.
+Greenland, a remote arctic island, holds in its ice enough water to raise sea level over six meters (20 feet).
 That is enough to flood every major coastal city and displace up to half a billion people.
 Yet, until recently we knew very little about the past comings and goings of this massive ice sheet.
 Through the lens of climate science, environmental history, and the stories of people who studied Greenland over the past century, Paul will use the past to look into a warming future.
-He will fill the talk with photographs, movies, and recordings from the 1930s onward, review the science done our international team, and tell stories from his book, When the Ice is Gone.
+He will fill the talk with photographs, movies, and recordings from the 1930s onward, review the science done by the international team that he led, and tell stories from his book, When the Ice is Gone.
+A key finding of Paul and his fellow researchers is that the Greenland ice sheet appears to have melted away completely during a previous interglacial warm climate, which suggests it could do so again if today’s warmer climate continues.
 The talk will be accessible to anyone with an interest in science and history.

 BIO: